FY 2016

-In order to create attractive communities and solve local issues, we are looking for projects that universities and students work on in collaboration with local communities, and we provide subsidies and support for excellent initiatives.
+In order to create attractive communities and solve local issues, we are looking for projects that universities and students are working on in collaboration with the local community, and we provide grants and support for outstanding initiatives.
 In this way, we will provide practical education and research opportunities, develop human resources, and for the local community, solve and revitalize local issues through the knowledge of the university and the vitality of students.

 kyoto-city_logoKyoto City Collaborative Project